-- Take a moment to ensure that you have all of the Minimal Facts before you conclude (Who Did It, What Happened, Where Did It Happen, Protective Custody). - Close out statement: "Thank you for talking with me today" and provide next steps. - If child abuse or neglect is likely to have occurred, always create a safety plan and consult with law enforcement as needed.
+- 1. Take a moment to ensure that you have all of the Minimal Facts before you conclude (Who, What, Where, How, Protective Custody). - 2.
+Close out statement: "Thank you for talking with me today" and provide next steps. - If you conclude that child abuse or neglect is likely to have occurred, always create a safety plan and consult with law enforcement as needed.